Atlantic City Fact Sheets

 Atlantic City Tram Cars

-- The 15-passenger electric tram cars travel the entire length of the Atlantic City Boardwalk from Virginia Avenue to Morris Avenue.
+- The 15-passenger electric tram cars currently travel the Atlantic City Boardwalk from Virginia Avenue to Morris Avenue.

 The electric motor trams were first introduced on the Boardwalk in the 1940's but had completely disappeared by the 1990's due to the popular use of the rolling char.

 The tram service started operating again in 2015.

 - The maximum cost for a taxi ride within city limits for up to five passengers is $13, not including tip.

 - The easiest way to get a cab is to call a local service or go to a taxi queue outside of a casino, the Convention Center or another drop-off point.